sundaray/LucidAuth/README.md

 }
 ```

 During sign-in, two common error scenarios might occur: the user entered an email address that doesn't exist, or they entered the wrong password.
-LucidAuth exposes `AccountNotFoundError` and `InvalidCredentialsError` for these cases.
+LucidAuth throws `AccountNotFoundError` and `InvalidCredentialsError` for these cases.
 You can target these errors by name to return user-friendly messages.

 #### Sign Out